 - A No Further Action decision was 12 times more likely in cases where there were inconsistencies in a victim’s account, suggesting harmful rape myths are still deeply entrenched in the system.

 These issues are reflective of a wider national issue.
 We welcome the recommendations made by London’s Victims’ Commissioner, including a clear training plan on rape myths and trauma for the police and CPS, and central government funding for all survivors in London to have access to an ISVA.
 In addition to this, we would like to see a concerted national approach to improvements and an acknowledgement of the importance of specialist sexual violence services in supporting survivors.
-That doesn’t just mean providing funding for ISVAs, but also providing trauma-informed therapy and counselling, like that provided by Rape Crisis Centres.
+That doesn’t just mean providing funding for ISVAs, but also providing trauma-informed therapy and counselling, like that provided by Rape Crisis centres.
 To truly improve the experiences of victims and survivors who report these crimes, we need to ensure that they have access to expert services at every stage of their criminal justice journey.